← Back to Blog

 Organic Marketing: The Time Cost

 Pure organic Reddit marketing — building accounts, participating genuinely, creating content — has a near-zero cash cost but a significant time cost.
-Building a credible Reddit presence from scratch takes 3–6 months before any meaningful promotional posting can happen.
-For startups and growth-stage companies needing faster results, this timeline is often prohibitive.

-The other limitation of pure organic marketing is distribution.
 Even excellent content can fail on Reddit if it doesn't get enough early engagement to trigger algorithmic momentum.
 This is the core problem that upvote-driven marketing addresses.

 Upvote-Driven Marketing: The Middle Path